 We might be the only option for Nala.
 We had to try to give her the best next chapter of her life.

 Life at the Sanctuary

-Nala’s arrived a little thin, showing early signs of kidney disease and has a history of being constipated.
-And as with the majority of our Bengals, she doesn’t always use the litter box.
+Nala arrived a little thin, showing early signs of kidney disease and has a history of being constipated.
+And as with most of our Bengals, she doesn’t always use the litter box either.

 How You Can Help